 Having an electric blanket that is washable is also highly recommended.

-Best use of an electric blanket
+Best use of an electric blanket for keeping warm

 While most people use their electric blankets by covering themselves with it… let me suggest a more efficient way.
 Putting a 12-volt camping blanket right on top of you means you’ll lose a lot of that heat since heat rises.
 Instead, try these options: